dazhizhao/Autoregressive-Inverse-Design-for-Disordered-Metamaterials/README.md

 ![Product Name Screen Shot][product-screenshot]

-An insight is that metamaterials derive their novel mechanical properties from their unique architectures.
-Recent studies show adding disorder can expand the design space, but designing such structures for target nonlinear responses presents a major challenge, primarily in ensuring structural connectivity.
-This study introduces a data-driven framework to solve this problem, which pairs a generative autoregressive model for inverse design with a surrogate model for rapid forward prediction.
-The autoregressive model learns implicit connectivity rules from a large dataset and sequentially builds valid structures guided by a performance target.
-This method is demonstrated to successfully design disordered metamaterials with complex nonlinear properties on demand.
-An analysis of the model’s internal mechanism reveals its learned strategies for maintaining connectivity while approaching the target.
-This process involves a critical trade-off between design performance and structural integrity, which is controllable within this framework.
-The resulting method shows strong capabilities in both interpolation and extrapolation, generating novel designs that outperform examples from the training data.
-Overall, this work bridges the design of disordered metamaterials with the achievement of tailored nonlinear responses, opening a new path for creating high-performance functional materials. </br>
+The pursuit of novel mechanical metamaterials faces a core dilemma: while introducing architectural disorder unlocks unprecedented design space, it jeopardizes the structural connectivity essential for mechanical integrity.
+We introduce a data-driven framework to resolve this critical trade-off in programming nonlinear responses.
+Our approach pairs a generative autoregressive model for inverse design with a surrogate model for rapid forward prediction.
+The autoregressive model learns implicit connectivity rules from data to sequentially build valid structures targeting specific performances.
+We demonstrate that this method successfully designs disordered metamaterials with target nonlinear properties on demand.
+Analysis of the model's internal mechanism reveals its learned strategies for maintaining connectivity, highlighting a critical yet controllable trade-off between performance and integrity.
+The framework exhibits strong interpolation and extrapolation capabilities, generating novel designs that outperform those in the training set.
+By providing a powerful and generalizable design tool, this work establishes a pathway to reliably meet complex functional requirements with disordered metamaterials, moving them from conceptual appeal toward practical viability.  </br>
-**Keywords:** Disordered Metamaterials, Autoregressive Model, Inverse Design, Nonlinear Response, Data-Driven Design, Deep Learning
+**Keywords:** Mechanical Metamaterials, Architectural Disorder, Structural Connectivity, Autoregressive Model, Inverse Design, Nonlinear Response, Data-Driven Design